 20 Nov Metaverse – Securing Creative Properties in the Blockchain

 Metaverse advertises itself to be a decentralized platform of digital identities and smart properties.
 Based on public blockchain technology, the project aims to define digital identities and assets and verify ownership digitally.
-Users are able to digitize assets and through smart agreements and digital ID, and Metaverse can then connect separate store of value to form a digital representative.
-Metaverse is built by ViewFin, one of China’s first, and largest Blockchain companies which boasts nearly 100 Employees.
-ViewFin has been featured on EconoTimes Forbes, and MaxKaiser as being a leading blockchain platform.
+Users are able to digitize assets through smart agreements and digital ID, and Metaverse can then connect separate store of value to form a digital representative.
+Metaverse is built by ViewFin, one of China’s first and largest Blockchain companies which boasts nearly 100 employees.
+ViewFin has been featured on EconoTimes, Forbes, and MaxKaiser as being a leading blockchain platform.

 Metaverse is based upon BTC and its blockchain technology, with the added functions of Digital Identity and Digital Assets.

-Initially, due to the CEO, Eric Gu’s ties to Vitalik Buterin, Metaverse was to be on the Ethereum network.
-But with the many flaws of Ethereum exposed during the DAO hack, and subsequent hard fork, metaverse was then built as a standalone blockchain moving forward with inspirations from BTC, ETH, and BTS.
+Initially, due to CEO Eric Gu’s ties to Vitalik Buterin, Metaverse was to be on the Ethereum network.
+But with the many flaws of Ethereum exposed during the DAO hack and subsequent hard fork, Metaverse was then built as a standalone blockchain moving forward with inspirations from BTC, ETH, and BTS.

 Properties are registered digitally by utilizing blockchain ledger system, similar to asset-backed securities.
 Ledger data can be used publicly stored and verified to uniquely identify assets, aside from recording transactions.
 Avatars are also created on the Metaverse platform to create digital identities assume ownership of Smart Assets.

-Any valuables, from artwork, antiques, intellectual properties, and rights earnings are capable of being registered on Metaverse.
+Any valuables, including artwork, antiques, intellectual properties, and earnings rights, are capable of being registered on Metaverse.
 Asset registration will incur a fee in ETP.
 This fee will be based on a weighted algorithm model.

 The process of asset registration involves identifying the property with a set of data that will define it.
 A data format is provided to identify the key characteristic of a property.
 Metaverse will then rely on data feed, provided by its Value Intermediaries (Oracles), to prove an asset’s value when it is committed in a transaction.